kvegh/UseCasesonClouds/README.md

 # UseCasesonClouds
-## This is a collaborative repo to implement usecases on public clouds in an automated fashion, to build knowhow and demonstrate the power of automation
+## This is a collaborative repo to implement usecases on public clouds in an automated fashion, to build knowhow and demonstrate the power of automation on cloud usecases.

 ### Current parameters:
 * Working platform as of March 2020: Microsoft Azure (planning to add more later)